Do You Need a Car or ATV in Nosara? (What to Rent + What to Skip)

 They’re also very slow, which can make them feel a bit unsafe on main roads where traffic moves faster.

 For most people, they’re not the best choice unless you’re staying in a very central beach area and don’t plan to go far.
+If you're still deciding where to stay, read our guide on the different areas of Nosara(so you don’t book the wrong area).

 GETTING TO NOSARA (THIS MATTERS MORE THAN YOU THINK)